MCDReforged/MCDReforged/docs/source/configuration.rst

         Minecraft-->>pipe: stdout/stderr (OS charset)
         pipe-->>MCDR: receive "world" (decoding)

-Non-UTF-8 charset tends to cause annoying codec problems during encoding / decoding, resulting in MCDR being unable to communicate normally with the server

 To make everything related to the server use UTF-8, you can follow the steps below:

-*   Ask MCDR to use UTF-8 to communicate with the Minecrate server, i.e. set both ``encoding`` and ``decoding`` in the MCDR configuration to ``utf8``
+#.
+Ask MCDR to use UTF-8 to communicate with the Minecraft server,
+    i.e. set both ``encoding`` and ``decoding`` in the MCDR configuration to ``utf8``

     .. code-block:: yaml